TNTurnerLab/ACES/README.md

     *   A file that includes the directory and file name of your input file, this will be used as the query of the blast
         *   Must be a FASTA file
 *   “dbs”
     *   The file path in which all '*-unmasked.fa' and '*.dna.toplevel.fa' files are located.
+File path should NOT end with '/'.
 *   “final”
     * User must provide a pathway to where they would prefer to have the pipelines output files to be exported to.
+File path should end with a '/'.
 *   “tH”
     *   Path to the user generated threshold.txt file.
 Users must generate this file before running the pipeline.
         *   threshold.txt